stevengonsalvez/stevengonsalvez.github.io/_devto/01-04-2025-productivity-series-dashboard.md

 *Because your computer should work for you, not against you.*

-We'll dive into creating a desktop environment that feels like an extension of your mind—from terminal setups that predict what you need, to dotfiles management that keeps your settings perfectly synced across machines, to keyboard-driven workflows that let you navigate your digital world at the speed of thought.
+We'll dive into creating a desktop environment that feels like an extension of your mind-from terminal setups that predict what you need, to dotfiles management that keeps your settings perfectly synced across machines, to keyboard-driven workflows that let you navigate your digital world at the speed of thought.

 It's like turning a standard-issue sedan into a Formula 1 race car customized to your exact specifications.